Parallel Mapper: The Design of the Algorithm

 \subsection{The Main Algorithm}

-We now give the details of the Distributed Mapper algorithm.
-To guarantee that the output of the distributed Mapper is identical to the sequential Mapper we need to do some processing on the cover that induces the final Mapper output.
-In distributed Mapper, we consider an $N$-chain cover $A_1,\cdots, A_N$ of the interval $[a,b]$ along with the their cover $\mathcal{U}_1$,...,$\mathcal{U}_N$.
-The justification of the previous choice of covers will be given when we discuss the correctness of Algorithm \ref{mapper on N}.
+We now give the details of the parallel Mapper algorithm.
+To guarantee that the output of the parallel Mapper is identical to that of the sequential Mapper we need to perform some processing on the cover that induces the final parallel Mapper output.
+In parallel Mapper, we consider an $N$-chain cover of open intervals $A_1,\cdots, A_N$ of the interval $[a,b]$ along with the their covers $\mathcal{U}_1$,...,$\mathcal{U}_N$.
 The details of the cover preprocessing are described in Algorithm \ref{preprocessing}.

-After doing the preprocessing of the cover and obtaining the collection $\{(A_i,\mathcal{U}_i)\}_{i=1}^N$, every pair $(A_i,\mathcal{U}_i$) is then mapped to a specific processor $P_i$ which performs some calculations to produce a subgraph $G_i$.
+After doing the preprocessing of the cover and obtaining the collection $\{(A_i,\mathcal{U}_i)\}_{i=1}^N$, every pair $(A_i,\mathcal{U}_i$) is mapped to a specific processor $P_i$ which performs some calculations to produce a subgraph $G_i$.
 At the end, we merge the subgraphs into one graph $G$.
 The details of the algorithm are presented in Algorithm \ref{mapper on N}.